Introduction to Clustering in Machine Learning

 Below are the applications of Clustering in Machine Learning:

 The doctor can use a clustering algorithm to find the detection of disease.
-Let’s take an example of thyroid disease.
+Let’s take the example of thyroid disease.
 The thyroid disease dataset can be identified using a clustering algorithm when we apply unsupervised learning on a dataset containing a thyroid and non-thyroid dataset.
 Clustering will identify the cause of the disease and will give a successful result search.

 2. Social Network

 We are the generation of the internet era; we can meet any person or got to know about any individual identity through the internet.
-Social networking sites use clustering for content understanding, people face or location of the user.
+Social networking sites use clustering for content understanding, people face or the location of the user.
 When unsupervised learning is used in social, it is useful for the translation of language.
 For example, Instagram and Facebook provide the feature of translation of language.

 We can see or observe that different technology is growing beside us, and people are attracting to use those technologies like cloud, digital marketing.
 To attract a greater number of customers, every company is developing easy to use features and technology.
 To understand the customer, we can use clustering.
 Clustering will help the company to understand the user segment and then categorize each customer.
 This way, we can understand the customer and find similarities between customers and group them.

 We have observed that fraud of money is happening around us, and the company is warning customers about it.
 With the help of clustering, insurance companies can find fraud, acknowledge customers about it and understand policies brought by the customer.

 We have learned about clustering and machine learning.
 Way of clustering works in machine learning.
 Information about unsupervised learning.
 The real-time usage of unsupervised learning.
 Methods of clustering and how each method works in machine learning.